Do you have plans to integrate this into Blender in a soon future? If so, how long would you think it’ll take you to do this?

 Are you one of those worked on the current cloth simulation?

-Of course, to keep the expectations at the right level, with this library I mean this one: https://github.com/InteractiveComputerGraphics/PositionBasedDynamics, which is not mine
+Of course, to keep the expectations at the right level, with this library I mean this one: GitHub - InteractiveComputerGraphics/PositionBasedDynamics: PositionBasedDynamics is a library for the physically-based simulation of rigid bodies, deformable solids and fluids., which is not mine

 And, also, I’m not a blender dev, so it will take me a while to wrap my head around the source code to make it work

 My only work on blender so far was the corrective smooth modifier, and that got a decent amount of work from Campbell Barton in the end as well, but I’ve been experimenting with a few other bits and pieces in my own time recently.
 It would probably be worth talking to Luca Rood who was working on cloth recently.